Twisto

-Twisto is the brand name under which buses and trams are operated in the Norman city of Caen.
+Twisto is the brand name under which buses and trams are operated in the Norman city of Caen, France.

 The CTAC (Compagnie des Transports de l'Agglomération Caenaise) owns the buses and has been operating services under the Twisto brand since 2002.
 Its bus depots are in Mondeville and the Industrial estate of Hérouville-Saint-Clair.
 Twisto formerly operated the Caen Guided Light Transit from 2002 to 2017, before it was replaced by trams.
 It is operated under contract by Keolis.
 In January 2025, RATP Dev will takeover under a six year contract.

+As of 27 July 2019, the Twisto network comprised: